 Incidentally, developing cyber-resilience allows businesses to face and thwart cyber crimes, which are advantageous to the company on the whole.

 Cyber-resilience is an arduous process but comes with tremendous benefits.

 A cyber-resilient business is privy to the following benefits:

-It helps build brand reputation as a reliable player in the industry.
+- It helps build a brand reputation as a reliable player in the industry.